HTTPArchive/almanac.httparchive.org/src/content/en/2021/resource-hints.md

   )
 }}

-You can observe that when segmenting the data by [rank](./methodology#chrome-ux-report), the adoption rates change notably, with the `preload` hint increasing from 22.1% unranked, to claim the top spot with an adoption rate of 44.3% amongst the top 1,000 sites.
+You can observe that when segmenting the data by [rank](./methodology#chrome-ux-report), the adoption rates change notably, with the `preload` hint increasing from 22.1% for our whole data set, to claim the top spot with an adoption rate of 44.3% amongst the top 1,000 sites.

 {{ figure_markup(
   image="rel-dns-prefetch-adoption-by-rank.png",